SGeri/ct3t/SELF-HOST.md

 ## Introduction

 In this guide, you will learn how to self-host your T3 app on a Custom VPS.
-We will use Oracle's Free Tier Linux to host our NextJS application with nginx and a PostgreSQL database.
+We will use Oracle's Free Tier Linux to host our NextJS application with nginx and a MySQL database.
 Related tech stack: Docker with Docker Compose, Github Actions as CI/CD Provider and Github Secrets for environment variables.

 This guide will cover the following topics: